 - Address any issues in your relationship.
 Don’t let them fester or resentment or other problems build up.
 Being honest and open is the best way to ensure you maintain a healthy, happy relationship for the long haul.

-- Cut out excessive drinking, and any smoking if at all possible.
+- Cut out excessive drinking and any smoking if at all possible.
 Both have significantly negative consequences for erectile function and sexual health, as well as overall health.

 Need a Libido Boost?
 Addressing Medical and Psychological Issues

-It’s also important to makes sure you take proactive steps to address any medical or psychological issues that may be affecting you.
+It’s also important to ensure you take proactive steps to address any medical or psychological issues that may be affecting you.
 Resolving these can greatly improve sex drive and sexual performance.
 For example, depression is well-known to result in a decreased interest in sex, as well as creating distance in relationships and other physical effects.
-Seeking out therapy and/or medication to address these problems can have a natural knock-on effect of returning your sex drive to something closer to normal, and boosting sexual performance and health as well.
+Seeking out therapy and/or medication to address these problems can have a natural effect of returning your sex drive to something closer to normal, and boosting sexual performance and health as well.

 This also includes addressing medication side effects with your doctor or healthcare provider.
-As mentioned above, there are many medications that have side effects which may impact your sexual desire and performance.
+As mentioned above, there are many medications that have side effects that may impact your sexual desire and performance.
 Being prescribed medications usually means you have a medical or psychological condition, and you should in no way stop taking your medications because of these side effects.
 However, there are a lot of different medications and treatment options out there.
 If you experience undesirable (pardon the pun) side effects, then it is imperative you talk to your prescriber about alternatives.
 Likely, there are other options out there that will address your conditions, with fewer or no sexual health side effects for you.